sourcegraph/sourcegraph-public-snapshot/internal/cmd/ghe-feeder/README.md

 # GHE feeder tool

 Feeds repositories into a destination GHE instance.
-Takes as input files with owner/repo strings on each line.
+Input are files with owner/repo strings on each line and/or directories containing such files (see below for details about the expected input).

-The https://github.com/owner/repo repositories are cloned and then pushed to a destination GHE instance.
+The https://github.com/owner/repo repositories specified on the input lines are cloned and then pushed to a destination GHE instance.
+Every once in a while new orgs are created and the repos are added to those orgs.

 ## Usage